TheMajorBBS/NNTPImporter/README.md

 Allows for the downloading of newsgroups from an NNTP server and then importing them into The Major BBS.

+**Binaries and sample config file can be found in the Dist folder**

 ## Requirements
 - MBBS running the NNTP Server and Client modules
 - Access to an external NNTP Server to collect the newgroups